French yeast bread from Auvergne with poolish leaven. Breakfast buns from the home bakery.

 240 ml of water

-10 g of malt (I didn't have it, I gave it buckwheat honey)
+10 g of malt (I didn't have it, I used buckwheat honey)

 10 g of honey